gravitational/gravity/docs/5.x/installation.md

 * Instances must be assigned a [network tag](https://cloud.google.com/vpc/docs/add-remove-network-tags) matching the name of the cluster.
 It is required to ensure that created load balancers discover proper instances.
-* Cloud API access scopes must include RW permissions for Compute Engine.
+* Cloud API access scopes must include read/write permissions for Compute Engine.

 Once the nodes have been properly configured, copy the installer tarball and launch installation as described above: